-Scotswood Natural Community Garden is a unique award-winning garden based at the John Marley Centre.
+Scotswood Garden is a unique award-winning garden based at the John Marley Centre.
 The garden was started in 1995 and has continually grown each year, thanks to the effort of local people and a large number of groups.
 The garden follows the principles of earth care, people care and fair share.
 This means that they recycle, waste nothing, and grow organic crops in natural associations, in ways that support wildlife.
 They have an ongoing programme of events and also have a range of opportunities for volunteers who want to contribute their time.
 The Elderberries project is based here on Wednesdays and anyone can go along and get involved in environmental projects, gentle gardening or preserve making.

 Tyne Riverside Country Park is a large country park with miles of paths to explore next to the river, through woods and past farmland.
 There are parking facilities, a picnic area, toilets, and a cafe.
 The Tyne Riverside Park has a Friends of the Park Group.
 This should be accessible to wheelchairs users and buggies as it is flat and there is tarmac.